alecwest/godaddyirc/README.md

 - Command to change channels

 #### ISSUES
-- Doesn't strip channel/user names from say command
+- none known... for now

 #### CONFIG
 - All responses and corresponding regex can be found in conf.json